katiebarkley/CoupledMultiplex/README.md

 R code to conduct the simulations and analyse the results of the paper:

-- `FunctionsForHealthPaper_katie_version.R` is the functions used for the network modelling
+- `FunctionsForHealthPaper_katie_version - Copy.R` is the functions used for the network modelling
 - `ScriptForHealthPaper2_katie_version.R` runs the simulations
 - `AnalysisScript_Revised_katie_version.R` analyses the results to produce the figures and tables in the manuscript and supplementary